kotlin-telegram-bot/kotlin-telegram-bot/docs/dice.md

 // to send the dice with a football emoji bot.sendDice(ANY_CHAT_ID, DiceEmoji.Football)

+// to send the dice with a slot machine emoji bot.sendDice(ANY_CHAT_ID, DiceEmoji.SlotMachine)
 ```

 Moreover, it's also possible to listen to dice messages.
 These dice messages come within an update object and you can listen to them with the library's DSL in the next way: